sqlmapproject/sqlmap/Usage.md

 Example against a Microsoft SQL Server target:

-    $ python sqlmap.py -u "http://192.168.21.129/sqlmap/mssql/iis/get_int.asp?id=1" --parse-errors
+    $ python sqlmap.py -u "http://192.168.21.129/sqlmap/mssql/iis/get_int.asp?id=1" --p\
+    arse-errors
     [...]
     [xx:xx:17] [INFO] ORDER BY technique seems to be usable.
 This should reduce the time needed to find the right number of query columns.
-Automatically extending the range for current UNION query injection technique test
+Automatically extending the range for current UNION query injection technique test [xx:xx:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14)
-    [xx:xx:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14) [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 10 is out of range of the number of items in the select list.
+    [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 10 is ou
+    t of range of the number of items in the select list.
     <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
-    [xx:xx:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14) [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 6 is out of range of the number of items in the select list.
+    [xx:xx:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14)
+    [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 6 is out
+    of range of the number of items in the select list.
     <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
-    [xx:xx:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14) [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 4 is out of range of the number of items in the select list.
+    [xx:xx:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14)
+    [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 4 is out
+    of range of the number of items in the select list.
     <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
     [xx:xx:17] [INFO] target URL appears to have 3 columns in query [...]